andrewypang/Frontier-Lab-Research-at-Osaka/README.md

 # OpenCR-CraneX7

-  Upon my arrival at the Hosoda Laboratory in Osaka Univerity, Japan, I was introduced to a seven degrees of freedom robotic arm called the Crane-X7.
-However, new to the laboratory is a new microcontroller called the OpenCR.
-My task in the 10 weeks at Osaka University, is to establish a connection between the two.
-Previous students have developed the arm on a separate system, the NVIDIA Jetson TX2.
-The Jetson is a supercomputer that runs on Ubuntu 16.04.
-While it is more than capable to power the robotic arm, it is physically too big, its software requirements are too strict, and requires too many adapters[Fig 1].The physical cord connection is greatly simplified when considering the OpenCR[Fig 2].
+Upon my arrival at the Hosoda Laboratory in Osaka Univerity, Japan, I was introduced to a seven-degrees-of-freedom robotic arm called the Crane-X7.
+However, the current system to power and run the robotic arm was physically too big, its software requirements too strict, and requires too many adapters.
+My Goal at Hosoda Laboratory was to explore new ways to reduce the current system(The NVIDIA Jetson TX2) requirements for something more lightweight and portable, and create new features for future implementations.
+In the end, I was able to provide an alternative way to power and run the Crane-X7 by swapping the more desktop orientated Jetson TX2 with a more portable, more cost effective, all-in-one microcontroller called the OpenCR.
+Check out some of the things I did.

-  I have attempted to make communication between the board and the arm using several methods including ROS, ROSSerial, and robotic simulators like gazebo.
-All turned out to be overly complicated for a simple task of creating a communication.
-Eventually, I settled on using the Dynamixel SDK library in the Arduino IDE.

 Technology Used:
 * OpenCR